 How to go About Getting a Job:

 - Handshake – you'll be able to connect with on and off-campus employers.
-In addition, it's your "one-stop-shop" for exploring internships and careers within your field, as well as scheduling appointments with your career counselor.
+In addition, it's your "one-stop-shop" for exploring internships and careers within your field, as well as scheduling appointments with your career coach.

 - Check out largest on-campus employers – depending on the time of year these departments may be hiring.
 Be sure to follow up with them after you apply!